iatmachian/imunify360-doc-test/docs/command_line_interface/README.md

 This command allows to view or edit ports, IPs, and protocols in the list of blocked ports.

 :::tip Note
-Imunify360 can block particular ports using <span class="notranslate"> `blocked-port` </span> command, yet it doesn't support a paradigm to "block everything but the selected ports".
-That could be achieved via legacy linux iptables.
+Imunify360 can block particular ports using the <span class="notranslate">`blocked-port`</span> command, yet it doesn't support a paradigm to "block everything but the selected ports".
+That could be achieved via legacy Linux iptables.
 :::

 Usage: